The Gunning Fog index is a commonly cited readability formula. Find out what the scores mean and how you can best use it.

 Surprisingly, they have wide circulation and readership.
 The researchers found that throwaway journals were easier to read.

-Peer-reviewed articles were more likely to generate a difficult score.
+Peer-reviewed articles were more likely to score as difficult.

 Although less prestigious, these "throwaway" journals still held appeal for physicians.
 They no doubt enjoyed reading clearer, simpler texts.